Emergency Nursing Program

 902-473-2176 | Joy.Zozuk@nshealth.ca

-Krystyna Black, BScN RN, ENC(c)
+Krystyna Black, BScN, RN, ENC(c)

 Krystyna graduated from Dalhousie University with a BSc in Nursing in 2014.
 She worked most of her career at the Dartmouth General Hospital, starting on a medicine unit then transitioning to the Emergency Room to advance her knowledge and skills.
 She completed the Emergency Nursing Program in 2019 and quickly achieved her National Certification in Emergency Nursing from the Canadian Nurses Association.
 She remained in ER full-time for 5 years, then decided to mix up her skills and work part-time ER and part-time ICU for a year.
 During this time, Krystyna started taking extra education courses and worked casually with NSCC as a nursing instructor to get her feet wet in her eventual career path – nursing education.
 Krystyna has always been an advocate for education, either taking courses herself or by preceptoring, orientating, and mentoring staff and students.
 She loved introducing emergency nursing to others with whom she could share her passion.
-She began at the Learning Institute in 2022 as a Nursing Instructor with the Emergency Nursing Program and she’s never been happier.
+She began at the Learning Institute in 2022 as a nursing instructor, now an educator, with the Emergency Nursing Program and she’s never been happier.

 Outside of work you can catch Krystyna with her partner and friends or family, trying new foods as a self-proclaimed “foodie”, travelling the world, and visiting her old home of Cape Breton.